 Contract Developers must not only ensure that the solicitation contains all of the agency's requirements but also that those requirements are presented in an organized manner.
 Because there is not a statewide solicitation template that is mandated for agency use, agencies have developed their own agency-specific solicitation templates.
-For reference, examples of CPA solicitation templates are available in the Procurement Forms Library located on the CPA website.
+For reference, examples of CPA solicitation templates are available in the Procurement Forms Library located on the CPA website.302

-Solicitations, regardless of organizational structure, usually include the following components:
+Solicitations, regardless of organizational structure, usually include the following components which are described in further detail in this section:

-- Introduction
+- Introduction;

-- Minimum Vendor Qualifications
+- Minimum Vendor Qualifications;

-- Scope of Work
+- Scope of Work;

-- Payment and Pricing Terms
+- Payment and Pricing Terms;

-- Contract Term
+- Contract Term;

-- Terms and Conditions
+- Terms and Conditions;

-- Response Submission Requirements
+- Response Submission Requirements; and

-- Evaluation Criteria for Award
+- Evaluation Criteria for Award.

-- The CPA website is located at Comptroller.Texas.Gov.